prikril/ldt-nodemcu/README.md

 Then add the new zip.
 (Same steps as above.)

+It may be necessary to restart the IDE.

 ##Autocompletion support
 If your project's Execution Environment is set correctly, you will get autocompletion support for NodeMCU specific functions.